gurditsingh/hydeout/_posts/test.md

 In functional programming, we follow **DRY(don't repeat yourself)** principle.
 DRY is a principle of software development aimed at reducing repetition of software patterns, replacing it with abstractions or using data normalization to avoid redundancy.

 ## Problem Statement
-Let’s suppose we have to design a system to store addresses:
+Let’s suppose we have to design a system to store below **User** Information:
 ```scala
 case class Street(name: String, code: String)
 case class Address(country: String, city: String, street: Street)